-Music - Non-Performance Option Upon completion of this program graduates will be able to:
+Music - Non-Performance Option

-- Demonstrate knowledge of instrumental and vocal music making so as to be able to make an informed choice of a major performing medium as required by all four-year music baccalaureate programs. - Demonstrate basic musicianship and knowledge of the theoretical, historical, technological and practical backgrounds needed to understand how music is created, understood and performed. - Apply knowledge in the areas listed above so as to intelligently choose areas of concentration beyond performance such as: historical research, composition/arranging, education and recording/music technology.
+Demonstrate knowledge of instrumental and vocal music making so as to be able to make an informed choice of a major performing medium as required by all four-year music baccalaureate programs.

+Demonstrate basic musicianship and knowledge of the theoretical, historical, technological and practical backgrounds needed to understand how music is created, understood and performed.

+Apply knowledge in the areas listed above so as to intelligently choose areas of concentration beyond performance such as: historical research, composition/arranging, education and recording/music technology.